alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

 * approval or registration numbers for the factory or vehicle
 * ear numbers and details of species, where carcasses have been taken from farms

-You should keep a copy of the commercial document for at least 2 years.
+You should keep a copy for at least 2 years.

 [Question for SME: Is this just a community transit declaration, if so we can link to the guide]